Avoiding Unconscious Bias at Work

 Remember, exposure to negative stereotypes can reinforce their influence on your behavior, even if you don't consciously agree with them, so consider providing positive images in the workplace, for example, using posters, newsletters, reports, videos, and podcasts.

-Use language that is clear and non-biased , such as "he or she" instead of always using "he," in internal documents, job descriptions and other management practices.
+Use language that is clear and non-biased , such as "he or she" or "they" instead of always using "he," in internal documents, job descriptions and other management practices.
 Also, managers often subconsciously use positive language for preferred team members or groups.
 Lack of clarity can cause confusion and create openings for bias to emerge.

 Take a look at our article on Managing Mutual Acceptance in Your Team for more ideas and tips.